Wix vs. Shopify: which is best for your needs?

 Shopify has a host of dropshipping apps available on all its plans with no product limits, including Modalyst, Spocket, Printify, and Printful.

-Shopify also provides its own dedicated dropshipping app: Oberlo (that's us!).
-Oberlo enables you to add thousands of dropshipping products to your store quickly and start selling them online.
+Shopify also provides dropshipping apps that make it easy to sell online without inventory.
+Apps like DSers enable you to add thousands of dropshipping products to your store quickly and start selling them online.

 Ultimately, Shopify provides more dropshipping options and no product limits.
-Not only that, but Oberlo also offers a highly streamlined approach to dropshipping.
+Not only that, but DSers also offers a highly streamlined approach to dropshipping.

 Final Thoughts: Is Wix or Shopify Better?

 Shopify and Wix are both fantastic platforms for building a website and growing a business.

 So, what's our verdict?
 If you want to sell anything online, start a business, or grow a business, you can't beat Shopify's focus on all things commerce.
 Here are some key takeaways to keep in mind:

 - Shopify provides unlimited storage and bandwidth on every plan — Wix has limits.